Settling the Score with Mr. Zoldan

 I almost laughed.
 Where am I going?
 He knew better than I did.

-My hand slipped to my phone under the table, checking for any sign from Avrom.
+My hand slipped to my phone under the table, checking for any sign from Abraham.
 Nothing.

 “You’re talking about displacement,” Zoldan continued, warming up.
 “Context distortion.
 Taking iconic objects and placing them where they don’t belong.”